AdobeDocs/commerce-events/src/pages/events/index.md

 # Adobe I/O Events for Adobe Commerce Overview

 With [Adobe I/O Events](https://developer.adobe.com/events/docs/), developers can create event-driven applications that take action when a shopper performs an action on an Adobe product.
-These capabilities are now available in Adobe Commerce and, as a result, Commerce can now make all transactional data available to applications created with [Adobe App Builder](https://developer.adobe.com/app-builder/docs/getting_started/first_app/).
+These capabilities are now available in Adobe Commerce and, as a result, Commerce can now make transactional data available to applications created with [Adobe App Builder](https://developer.adobe.com/app-builder/docs/getting_started/first_app/).

 The following architectural diagram provides an overview of how Adobe I/O Events for Adobe Commerce works.